ranfysvalle02/blog-drafts/llm-agg.md

 ### MongoDB Setup

 First, we set up a connection to MongoDB using pymongo.
 This is where our transaction data is stored.
 We'll be performing an aggregation on this data later.

-**Important:** While we're including the connection string directly in the code for demonstration purposes, it's not recommended for real-world applications.
-A more secure approach is to retrieve the connection string from your MongoDB Atlas cluster.

-Here's how to access your connection string from Atlas:

-* Log in to your MongoDB Atlas account and navigate to your cluster.
-* Click on "Connect" in the left-hand navigation menu.
-* Choose the driver you'll be using (e.g., Python) and its version.
-* You'll see a connection string provided.
-Copy this string for use in your application.

-If you need more information on how to find your connection string, [check out this guide](https://www.mongodb.com/resources/products/fundamentals/mongodb-connection-string#:~:text=How%20to%20get%20your%20MongoDB,connection%20string%20for%20your%20cluster)

 #### **file: investment_analysis.py**
 ```python